Dodging and navigating EE and Virgin broadband offers

 <sarcasm>The fun never ends</sarcasm>

-So, this is were are at the minute:
+So, this is were we are at the minute:

 EE can’t – won’t – help with a network issue and are stalling as the 14 day window to cancel the order runs down.
 The last attempt I had resulted in them ‘losing the line’ and no attempt to reconnect the call.
 I will try again tomorrow.